Our CCE Network across Europe

 Pilar is a member of the CCE - Teacher Education group.

-Caroline Barratt is a lecturer in the School of Health and Social Care at the University of Essex.
-She is programme lead for MSc Health Research and Continuing Professional Development Lead.
+Dr. Caroline Barratt is a lecturer and Deputy Director of Education - Innovation and Excellence - in the School of Health and Social Care at the University of Essex.
 She is interested in qualitative research, particularly narrative methods, with marginalised social groups as well as mindfulness, pedagogy and social change.

 In 2014 Caroline first came across the idea of contemplative pedagogy and in response established the Contemplative Pedagogy Network.
 This connected her personal interest in meditation and the contemplative life with her role as educator.
 She is particularly interested in the potential of contemplative pedagogy in higher education to support and enhance the learning of students and teachers, education as activism and mindfulness for social change.

 Caroline is a member of the CCE - Research group.

 Julie Berentsen is a qualified systemic practitioner with a passionate interest in supporting the wellbeingof young people and the communities around them.
 She is an experienced primary school teacher and has a qualification with the Mindfulness in Schools Project (MiSP), a not-for-profit organization offering mindfulness training to young people from 7–18 years of age.
 In addition to this, Julie has trained at the Special Yoga Centre in London gaining her children’s yoga credential.
 She also has an MA in education from King’s College, London,with her dissertation focusing on mindfulness in children using the Plum Village approach.